-The cup fills with rain water and a sweet fluid secreted by the plant to attract insects to drink.
-The insect will get stuck in the fluid and eventually drown enabling the flower to absorb the nutrients from the animal.
+The cup fills with rainwater and a sweet fluid secreted by the plant to attract insects to drink.
+The insect will become stuck in the fluid and eventually drown enabling the flower to absorb the nutrients from the animal.

-Semengoh Wildlife Reserve
+See Orangutans in the Wild Semengoh Wildlife Reserve

-A relatively easy 25 km drive from Kuching the Semengoh Wildlife Reserve will have you in one of the best places to see orangutans in the wild.
-The reserve was established in 1975 to care for injured or orphaned wild animals and animals illegally kept as pets.
+A relatively easy 25 km drive from Kuching, the Semengoh Wildlife Reserve is one of the best places to see orangutans in the wild.
+The reserve was established in 1975 to care for injured or orphaned wild animals and orangutans illegally kept as pets.

 Gunung Mulu National Park

-The Head Hunters Trail
+Trekking The Head Hunters Trail

 Kuching is the capital of Sarawak and the largest city in Borneo.
 Situated on the banks of the Sarawak River, Kuching is referred to by locals as ‘Cat City’ from the Malay word kucing.

 The North- Sabah

-The Majestic Mount Kinabalu.The northern most point of Borneo, Simpang Mengayau.
+The northernmost point of Borneo, Simpang Mengayau.
 Where the South China Sea meets the Sulu Sea.